Neyami/SvenQuake2/README.md

 # SvenQuake2
 Weapons, items, and NPCs from Quake 2 ported to Sven Co-op.
 Maps are a work in progress that I may or may not finish.
-q2jorgarena is just for testing but ends after killing the boss, you'll fall through the floor to the right of Jorg though (when looking at him) idk why
+q2jorgarena ends after killing the boss, but you'll fall through the floor to the right of Jorg (when looking at him) idk why
 q2dm1 has leaks somewhere